blakeglucas/node-sonos-api/README.md

 # Node Sonos API

 This is a library for integrating NodeJS applications with Sonos in a convenient manner.
-It is also intended to be easily portable to react-native by stubbing node-ssdp with react-native-ssdp.
+It is also intended to be easily usable with react-native thanks to rn-nodeify and react-native-ssdp.

 ## Usage